anymaker/tnjson/README.md

 What is a javascript-object?
 This is a associative array where the string as key and any object as value.

-The most similar structure in the java is a Map<String, Object>.
+The most similar structure in the java is a Map<String, Object>.\
 This is natural json representation, and this is very useful for debug, research, and in support of production system.

+Of course, for json-object and json-array you can use any types which implement java.util.Map and java.util.Collection interface.

 # Requirement
  - Java 1.6
- - Not have any other dependency
+ - Not have any dependency

 # How to use